Marquese Chriss: Golden State Warriors (2019–2021)

 On October 1, 2019, Chriss signed with the Golden State Warriors.
 He was waived by the Warriors on January 7, 2020, to make room for two-way contract player, Damion Lee, who was given a guaranteed contract for the remainder of the 2019–20 season.
 Chriss averaged 7.3 points and 5.4 rebounds per game, earning respect from teammates and coaches.
 The Warriors faced a hard cap that season that prevented them from keeping both Lee and Chriss.
 On January 15, the Warriors re-signed Chriss to a two-way contract, which was later converted into a 2-year rest-of-season contract.
 On December 26, 2020, Chriss suffered a broken right leg and missed the rest of the season.

 On March 25, 2021, Chriss was traded along with cash considerations to the San Antonio Spurs in exchange for the draft rights to Cady Lalanne.
 Chriss was waived by the Spurs three days later.

 On September 23, 2021, Chriss signed with the Portland Trail Blazers, but was waived on October 16 after four preseason games.

 Dallas Mavericks (2021–2022)

 On December 21, 2021, Chriss signed a 10-day contract with the Dallas Mavericks.
 He signed a second 10-day contract with the Mavericks on December 31, and signed a third 10-day contract on January 10, 2022.
 He signed a two-year contract on January 15.

 On June 24, 2022, Chriss was traded alongside Boban Marjanović, Trey Burke, Sterling Brown, and the draft rights to Wendell Moore Jr. to the Houston Rockets in exchange for Christian Wood.

-On September 30, 2022, Chriss was traded, along with Trey Burke, David Nwaba, and Sterling Brown, to the Oklahoma City Thunder in exchange for Derrick Favors, Ty Jerome, Maurice Harkless, Théo Maledon and a future second-round pick.
+On September 30, 2022, Chriss, Burke, Brown, and David Nwaba were traded to the Oklahoma City Thunder in exchange for Derrick Favors, Ty Jerome, Maurice Harkless, Théo Maledon and a future second-round pick.
 On October 17, Chriss was waived by the Thunder.

+Wisconsin Herd (2024)

+On February 1, 2024, Chriss joined the Wisconsin Herd of the NBA G League.

+Shandong Hi-Speed Kirin (2024–present)

+On August 24, 2024, Chriss signed with Shandong Hi-Speed Kirin of the Chinese Basketball Association.